Forklift Battery Charger Selection Guide

 The True Cost of Opportunity Charging

-(1) 750 AH at 80% = 600 AH x 1500 = 900,000 total amps to the end of it useful (warranted) life.
+(1) 750 AH x 80% = 600 AH x 1,500 = 900,000 total amps over its lifespan.

 Fast Charge Forklift Battery Chargers

-Differences between Standard Charging, Opportunity Charging and Fast Charging
+Differences Between Standard Charging, Opportunity Charging, and Fast Charging